Trophy (countermeasure): Current operators

-In February 2021, the Israeli Ministry of Defense and the German Federal Ministry of Defense signed a government-to-government agreement to supply the Trophy system to the German military, for the order of 17 modernised Leopard 2A7 A1.
-Germany's Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support agreement with the Israeli Ministry of Defence said the covers the supply of systems for a tank company, interceptors, spare parts, and operational and technical training.
+In February 2021, the Israeli Ministry of Defense and the German Federal Ministry of Defense signed a government-to-government agreement to supply the Trophy system to the German military for the order of 17 modernised Leopard 2A7A1s.
+Germany's Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support agreement with the Israeli Ministry of Defense covers the supply of systems for a tank company, interceptors, spare parts, and operational and technical training.

-On November 2, 2021, Israel's Ministry of Defense and the German Federal Ministry of Defense announced successful completion of trials of the Trophy system on Germany's Leopard 2 tanks, conducted on the prior week.
+On 2 November 2021, the Israeli Ministry of Defense and the German Federal Ministry of Defense announced the successful completion of trials of the Trophy system on Germany's Leopard 2 tanks, conducted the prior week.
 The trials included various scenarios to challenge the system, with over 90% of attacks on the tanks intercepted, according to the Israeli Defense Ministry, while the location of the source of fire was also accurately detected.
-The trials marked the completion of installation of the Trophy systems onto the German tanks.
+The trials marked the completion of the installation of Trophy systems onto the German tanks.

 The first delivery of a completed tank took place in October 2024.
-The chassis are newly manufactured, and the turret come from Leopard 2A6A3 variants.
-Eurotrophy was awarded a contract for 123 newly manufactured Leopard 2A8 in December 2024.
+The chassis are newly manufactured, and the turrets come from Leopard 2A6A3 variants.
+Eurotrophy was awarded a contract for 123 newly manufactured Leopard 2A8s in December 2024.